-The education core at Providence Christian College is specially designed to equip students to be able to teach from a distinctly Christian perspective in a manner that exalts the person and lordship of Jesus Christ and is central to all thought and practice.
+The education core at Providence Christian College is designed to equip students to teach from a distinctly Christian perspective in a manner that exalts the person and lordship of Jesus Christ.
 Throughout the program students will be given opportunities to observe and serve in local schools under the mentoring guidance of master Christian teachers.
-The goal of the program is to prepare students to move on to a fifth year teaching credential program from which they can go on to teach in Christian, private, and state schools, church education programs, and home school settings.
-Students will be trained to teach in a biblically faithful, kingdom-advancing, and God-glorifying manner in such a way that "teaching Christianly" will have become second nature to them.
+The goal is to prepare students to move on to a fifth year teaching credential program from which they can go on to teach in Christian, private, and state schools, church education programs, and home school settings.
+Students will be trained to teach in a biblically faithful, kingdom-advancing, and God-glorifying manner.